ywc668/threatdb/README.md

 ```
 search * | tail 5 |local| lookup local=true lookupthreat clientip
 ```
-local - needed for start scripts only on Splunk Head Search, but not on Indexers
+local - needed to start scripts only on Splunk Head Search, but not on Indexers

 - For parse script output you can use macros